dfrnt-labs/terminusdb-docs-static/src/app/docs/document-unfolding-reference/page.md

 media: []
 ---

-TerminusDB provides automatic document unfolding for linked documents marked with the `@unfoldable` schema annotation.
+TerminusDB provides automatic document unfolding for linked documents through two mechanisms: class-level `@unfoldable` and field-level `@unfold` annotations.
 This reference guide explains how unfolding works, how cycle detection prevents infinite recursion, and performance characteristics of the implementation.

 --> Valid as of the 11.2 release.

 ## What is Document Unfolding?

 Document unfolding is the process of automatically expanding referenced documents when retrieving data through the Document API, GraphQL, or WOQL.

+There are two ways to enable unfolding:

-When a class is marked with `@unfoldable: []`, any references to documents of that class are automatically expanded inline instead of returning just an ID reference.
+1. **Class-level `@unfoldable`**: Mark a class with `@unfoldable: []` to automatically expand all references to documents of that class
+2. **Field-level `@unfold`**: Add `@unfold: true` to individual properties to selectively enable expansion for specific relationships

 ### Example Schema